 Chartered Institute of Logistics and Transport

 The Health and Safety in Transport seminar I mentioned last time is now likely to be held in the second week of November, the day before the Ministry of Transport’s Transport Knowledge conference.
 We are also going to offer shorter one- and two-day versions of our successful Leaders for the Future courses, which will be cheaper and easier to attend than the long course (which will still be offered too).
-Details on both these can be had from Marilyn Henderson, firstname.lastname@example.org.
+Details on both these can be had from Andrew Stone, firstname.lastname@example.org.